missmatsuko/matsuko.ca/src/data/blog/remarkable-2-vs-supernote-a5-x.md

 #### Battery life

-E Ink displays only require power to change what is shown on the screen, so the battery life should be pretty long.
-Remarkable claims "up to 2 weeks" of battery life, but I found this to be pretty unrealistic when you have to have the Wi-Fi on most of the time for syncing files.
+E Ink displays only require power to change what is shown on the screen, so the battery life should be pretty long. reMarkable claims "up to 2 weeks" of battery life, but I found this to be pretty unrealistic when you have to have the Wi-Fi on most of the time for syncing files.
 I couldn't find any claims of battery life on Supernote's site, but it does seem to last much longer than the reMarkable 2.

 ### Software